Arif-Shahriar028/rn-background-queue-processor-realm-adapter/README.md

 - Two schema are there to store all jobs and Failed jobs
 - Job Schema contains all the Jobs ready for execution
 - Failed Schema have all the failed jobs after queue execution
-- Jobs are send for execution according to its priority
+- Jobs are sent for execution according to its priority

 Functions that are used in [rn-background-queue-processor](https://github.com/technogise/rn-background-queue-processor) are -
 - `addItem(job)`: Method to add a job in JobSchema